mulka/ploverwiki/Dictionary-Format.md

 ### Prefixes, Infixes, and Suffixes

 Strokes can be attached at the beginning and/or end using the "attach" operator.
-You can also benefit from some built-in orthographic rules that Plover uses to have intelligent strokes.
+You can also use some of the built-in orthographic rules that Plover uses for creating intelligent strokes.

 - `{^}` is the attach operator.
 - `{^ish}` is an orthographic-aware suffix that will add "ish" to the end of the previous word.
 E.g. `RED/EURB` will output `reddish`.
-Note the addition of a second "d" caused by Plover's understanding of English orthography.
+Note: addition of a second "d" caused by Plover's understanding of English orthography.
 - `{^}ish` is a suffix with the text outside the operator—this means that the text will simply be attached without grammar rules.
 Using this stroke in the previous example would give instead `redish`.
 - `{^-to-^}` is an infix, e.g. `day-to-day`.
 - `{in^}` is a prefix, e.g. `influx`.